 Park National de l’Isalo has some amazing hiking trails, beautiful waterfalls and canyons beyond your dreams.
 Start the trek from the village of Ranohira.
 It's worth trekking further from the most popular paths to see the best of this amazing park.
 Also don't miss La Maison d'Isalo, which is a nice eco-museum.
 It explains interactively, interesting stuff about the island's rich biodiversity and local culture.
 Park National d'Andohahela and Parc National d'Ankarafantsika are also a must see for nature lovers.

 The area around Locaro Peninsula, covered by nice beaches and rainforest is the destination for those wanting to spend some nights camping outside.

-There are various local behavioral rules on this island and travelers should respect these by all means, so read your guide book before the trip.
+There are various local behavioural rules on this island and travellers should respect these by all means, so read your guide book before the trip.
 As deforestation is a growing problem, consider twice of purchasing wooden souvenirs and the same goes for souvenirs made out of corals.
-Kilroy recommends that it's best to travel during the dry season -ranging from April to October, if you are planning to go trekking.
+We recommend travelling during the dry season ranging from April to October, if you are planning to go trekking.